 BUNKER PRICES: G20-VLSFO Index Jumps to Two-Month High

-Bunker fuel prices advanced at ports around the world on Wednesday, with global average VLSFO prices jumping to the highest level in almost two months.
+Bunker fuel prices mostly advanced at ports around the world on Friday, with global average VLSFO prices jumping to the highest level in more than two months.

-On Wednesday morning Brent futures were trading up by $0.10/bl from the previous session's close at $76.26/bl as of 6:51 AM in London.
-In metric tonne terms that would be equivalent to a $0.75/mt rise on the day in bunker prices.
+On Monday morning Brent futures were trading up by $1.57/bl from the previous session's close at $81.33/bl as of 6:33 AM in London.
+In metric tonne terms that would be equivalent to an $11.82/mt rise on the day in bunker prices.